 Curiosity about genetically-related people is common for everyone, including donor-conceived families.
-To support this reality, TSBC offers two programs: the Family Contact List and the Identity-Release[®] Program.
-Each of these programs is rooted in the concept of mutual consent, connecting parties only when consent has been given by everyone involved.
+To support this curiosity, TSBC offers two programs: the Family Contact List and the Identity-Release® Program.
+These programs are rooted in the concept of mutual consent, connecting parties only when each party gives consent to be connected.

 TSBC honors this natural curiosity.
-We also honor and respect the privacy of our donors and of our donorconceived families by NOT initiating unsolicited contact.
+We also honor and respect the privacy of our donors and of our donor-conceived families by NOT initiating unsolicited contact.
 We are asking that you do the same.